qmmr/Simple-Sass-and-CoffeeScript-Project-Starter/readme.md

 	npm install testem -g

 And then run `testem` to execute your tests.
 You can edit the configuration by opening `testem.json`.
 Bu default, it automatically looks for CoffeeScript files that follow the `app/tests/*Test.coffee' pattern.

+## Package Management

+If you're still manually browsing to jquery.com to download the jQuery library, you're doing it wrong.
+Instead, embrace a package management utility, like [Jam](http://jamjs.org) or Bower.

+This sample project offers a minimal config Jam file.

+To install Jam:

+	npm install -g jamjs

+Then, to install jQuery (or any other library, engine, or framework), run:

+	jam install jquery

+The library will then be downloaded and placed in `app/public/scripts/vendor/jquery/jquery.js`.